Berlin gives go-ahead to send Leopard tanks to Ukraine

 Germany is expected to formally approve the Polish request as soon as January 25, according to a report by Bloomberg.

-Ukraine already had some 2,000 tanks at the start of the war but they were largely the T-60 model that was developed in the 1970s.
-Following the start of the war, the other former Warsaw pact countries sent Ukraine their Soviet vintage tanks, but these were mostly more T-60s and some T-74s.
-Ukraine has also captured and put to use numerous Russian T-74s.
+Ukraine already had some 2,000 tanks at the start of the war but they were largely the T-64 model that was developed in the 1960s.
+Following the start of the war, the other former Warsaw pact countries sent Ukraine their Soviet vintage tanks, but these were mostly more T-64s and some T-72s.
+Ukraine has also captured and put to use numerous Russian T-72s.

-However, none of the Soviet vintage tanks are a match for the Leopard, which thanks to its heavy frontal armour, can destroy a T-74 in a head-to-head shootout.
+However, none of the Soviet vintage tanks are a match for the Leopard, which thanks to its heavy frontal armour can destroy a T-72 in a head-to-head shootout.

 Moreover, Russia has nothing like the US-made tank-busting Javelin missiles that can destroy a Russian tank by dropping on the roof and “popping its lid” as the shells stored in the turret explode and blow its turret off the body.